MichaelHallik/MichaelHallik.github.io/_posts/2021-01-18-Running-Robot-Framework-in-a-virtual-environment.md

 <ul>
 <li> Avoiding dependency hell. <br><br> A project may contain dependencies towards specific versions of certain third party libraries.
 This may conflict with dependencies within one or more of your other projects.
 For instance, it may conflict with a project that might require the same Python version, but at the same time requires divergent versions of the same third-party libraries.</li><br>

-<li> Keeping your global/base Python installation clean. <br><br> You won't have to clutter your global <code>site-packages</code> and <code>Scripts</code> folders when installing third-party libraries and tools for your various projects.
+<li> Keeping your global/base Python installation clean. <br><br> You won't have to clutter your global <code class="folder">site-packages</code> and <code class="folder">Scripts</code> folders when installing third-party libraries and tools for your various projects.
 Usually an average project will require quite a few packages to be installed.
 Consequently, the mentioned folders will fill up fast and become rather hulking and unwieldy.</li><br>

 <li> Being able to easily share a specific Python environment. <br><br> For instance, in order to facilitate that every contributing team member uses the same Python version and tool/library stack.
 As we will see in the remainder of this post, utilizing virtual environments makes sharing these environments very easy.</li><br>